beached/daw_json_link/readme.md

 ## Parsing call
 ###### [Top](#content)

-Error checking can be modified on a per parse basis.  the from_json/from_json_array calls can be supplied a Parser Policy.
+Error checking can be modified on a per parse basis.  the from_json/from_json_array calls can be supplied a Parser Option.
 The current policies are

 * `NoCommentSkippingPolicyChecked` - No comments allowed, checks enabled
 * `NoCommentSkippingPolicyUnchecked` - No comments allowed, assumes perfect JSON